Skip to main content

 The Codegen CLI

-Calling Gradle or manually calling a script might be hard to remember and it requires a lot of cerimony.
+Calling Gradle or manually calling a script might be hard to remember and it requires a lot of ceremony.

 Examples